Living With Beavers

 However, while many landowners prefer to relocate beavers rather than pursue lethal control, studies have shown that survival rates among relocated beaver are very low and animals that do survive rarely stay in the location they are released.
 Selecting appropriate sites for the release of beaver can be an intensive process which is critically important to ensure site conditions are appropriate, other beavers do not already occupy the site, and that the release will not create problems for other landowners.
 The Tulalip Tribes Wildlife Program traps and relocates beavers for habitat restoration purposes and is well equipped to trap and move whole families at once, which increases the chances of success.
 The Tribes occasionally trap and relocate problem animals from private property in Snohomish County when other methods of control haven’t been successful.

-Content adapted from the Washington Department of Fish and Wildlife's Living with Wildlife-Beavers.
+Content adapted from the Washington Department of Fish and Wildlife.